Norms in sinogram space and stability estimates for the Radon transform: Introduction

 \section{Introduction}

-In this article, we investigate norms for the Radon transform $Rf$ of a function $f$, in the following referred to as {\em sinogram norms}, with the objective of providing lower and upper bounds for them with respect to some standard norms for $f$.
-This is motivated by the objective of, on the one hand, generalizing the well-known Sobolev-space estimates and, on the other hand, constructing filter operators based on these sinogram norms which can be used in corresponding inversion formulas for the Radon transform.
-Since we try to go beyond the Hilbert-space case, the obtained filters will in general be nonlinear operators.
+In this article, we investigate norms for the Radon transform $Rf$ of a function $f$, in the following referred to as \emph{sinogram norms}, with the aim to provide lower and upper bounds for them with respect to some standard norms for~$f$.
+This is motivated by the objective of, on the one hand, generalizing the well-known Sobolev-space estimates and, on the other hand, constructing filter operators based on these sinogram norms which can be used in corresponding approximate inversion methods for the Radon transform.
+Since we aim to go beyond the Hilbert-space case, the obtained filters are in general nonlinear operators.

-First of all, recall that the $n$-dimensional Radon transform of a function $f: \R^n \to \R$ is defined as
+First of all, recall that the $n$-dimensional Radon transform of a function $f: \R^n \to \R$ is defined by

 where the integration is over an $(n-1)$-dimensional hyperplane with offset $\sigma$ and normal vector $\theta \in S^{n-1}$.
 For background and further details, see, e.g.,~\cite{Natterer}.